wevote/WeVoteCordova/README.md

 # Debugging Cordova Apps with the Chrome dev tools

 Chrome devtools is lightyears better than the Safari debugger, but is a bit challenging to get working.
+See ...

 [medium.com article about the remotedebug-ios-webkit-adapter for debugging WebViews](https://medium.com/@auchenberg/hello-remotedebug-ios-webkit-adapter-debug-safari-and-ios-webviews-from-anywhere-2a8553df7465)

 [github.com readme about remotedebug-ios-webkit-adapter#getting-started](https://github.com/RemoteDebug/remotedebug-ios-webkit-adapter#getting-started)

 Install the remotedebug_ios_webkit_adapter (from a terminal window):